All Episodes

 And now Barney says that the mortgages can't vote.

-Now, Dobbs was not happy with this, and he then jumped in.
+Now, Dobbs was not happy with this.

-Well, Jimmy Carter is the one who started deregulation in 1978.
+May I point out that President Jimmy Carter is the one who started deregulation in 1978.

-I mean, the partisan thing doesn't work for me.
+The partisan thing doesn't work for me.

-Well, I'm not being partisan, I'm being accurate.
+Well, I'm not being partisan.

-Well, then I'm not sure.
+Well, then I'm going to.

-Jimmy Carter was Jimmy Carter never said government is the problem.
+Jimmy Carter never said government is the problem.

-No, he did not.
+No, he didn't.

-Well, Jimmy Carter never said as did Dick Army, government is dumb and markets are smart.
+Well, Jimmy Carter never said, as did Dick Army, government is dumb and markets are smart.

-Here, I'm sorry, if we're not gonna have a serious conversation, then we're gonna be.
+If we're not going to have a serious conversation, then we're having a very serious conversation.

 Jimmy Carter is very different than Ronald Reagan and Dick Army in here.